ShawonAshraf/Shefuda/README.md

 pod install
 ```
 - Open the `Shefuda.xcworkspace` file.
 (Opens in Xcode)
-- Run it on your device on simulator
+- Run it on your device or simulator.

 ## Device Support
-Universal
+iPhone and iPad

 ## Side loading on your device
 You can do that from Xcode.
 Just make sure you have your Apple ID.
 You can follow this [tutorial](https://youtu.be/VvrBbBjP-Hs) or [this one](https://youtu.be/bpyslMcAsgs).